LeviWalker/FRC-Programming-Courses/Ideas.md

 # Potential Ideas for the Course

-- Getting Inside the mind of a FRC Robot Programmer
+- Getting Inside the Mind of a FRC Robot Programmer
   - How do I start a task?
   - How do I approach a problem that arised and fix it?
+- Helpful Intermediate Java Syntax
+  - Review of OOP principles
+    - Objects
+    - Abstraction (concept)
+  - `class` vs `interface` vs `enum`
   - Functional Interfaces
-  - brief introduciton to Java functional interfaces as passing down functions instead of just objects
+    - brief introduction to "passing functions" instead of normal object with functional interfaces
-- odometry for dummies
-  - What is Odometry?
-  - Why does my odometry suck?
-- swerve drive for dummies
-  - What is Swerve?
-  - Breaking out the Swerve Module as a class (why?)
-  - Programming the drive motors
-  - Programming the turn motors (oh boy so2 angles here we go)
-  - Using WPILib to tell the swerve modules what to
-  - Swerve Pains to look out for
-    - help I'm driving okay but my robot is going in "random" directions when I try to run auto!
-- what is a PID (feedback) loop and why/when - should i use one
-- What is Feedforward control and why/when should we use it
-  - basics of FF control
-  - SysID exists but is garbage
-  - does ReCalc work? almost I think
-  - FF Tuning a Flywheel
-  - FF tuning for an Arm
-- FSMs (Finite State Machines) in FRC
-    - What is an enumeration or `enum`?
+    - probably only use WPILib functional interfaces (`DoubleSupplier`, etc.)
 - Creating Clean, Modular, Maintainable
     - Writing Multiple Subsystems and Multiple Commands
     - Switching between different Auto routines cleanly
+    - Good Codebase conventions
       - Dependency Injection
+      - new for 2023 Java: inline `Command`s in `Subsystem` class
 - Chaining Commands Together: Advanced Command Usage and Common pitfalls
     - Look out for Command Requirements ~~can be the worst~~
     - Common Command methods to chain other commands